EisenRa/wombat_trifecta/code/reports/All_wombats_report.md

 ![](All_wombats_report_files/figure-commonmark/unnamed-chunk-5-1.png)

-Overall, we’ve captured most of the prokaryote DNA in the samples (mean 77.2%).
+Overall, we’ve captured a good amount of the prokaryote DNA in the samples (mean 77.3%).
 This is pretty decent considering the complexity of these microbial communities!
+Note that the BNW is on average lower ~64% compared to the HNWs ~82%.